 SECTION 2.5.
 Account Code Structure.
 The school shall use the account code structure as described in the Missouri Department of Education’s Chart of Accounts.

-Audit and Financial Statements Model Policy[required]
+Audit and Financial Statements Policy

-RESOLUTION

-WHEREAS, on September 27, 2022 the board of The Leadership School (“Board”) met at a publicly called meeting held in accordance with the Board’s bylaws; and

-WHEREAS, in accordance with the Board’s bylaws, a quorum was present during the meeting held on September 27, 2022; and

-WHEREAS, on September 27, 2022, the Board voted to adopt the policy titled “Audit and Financial Statements Model Policy” a copy of which is attached hereto and incorporated herein by reference.

-NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF The Leadership School that the policy “Audit and Financial Statements Model Policy” is hereby adopted as a Board policy of The Leadership School).

-THIS RESOLUTION IS HEREBY ADOPTED THIS 27th DAY OF September, 2022.

-Mr. Lennel Hunter

-Board Chair

 The Board of The Leadership School adopts the following policy which shall be effective on the date that the policy is adopted by the Board.

 SECTION 1.
 Annual Audit.